Mexico’s More Humane Daily Schedule

 The inhuman American work day schedule

-Judging by all the articles I see, many of us claim to have “a sleep problem."
+Judging by all the articles I see, many of us talk about having “a sleep problem."

 What we really have is a work problem.
 The US work schedule is completely unnatural.
 No happy, sleeping country keeps our unhealthy schedule: Dawns that like being torn from the womb, the catatonic post-lunch stupor, the going to bed when you just beginning to relax.